AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

 ## Manage digital assets {#manage-assets}

-Many asset management tasks such as CRUD operations, downloading an asset, adding metadata are accessible to various degrees. [!DNL Assets] lets you accomplish the tasks using various assistive technologies, specially a screen reader and a keyboard.
+Many asset management tasks such as CRUD operations, downloading an asset, adding metadata are accessible to various degrees. [!DNL Assets] lets you accomplish the tasks using various assistive technologies such as a screen reader and a keyboard.

 See a video demonstration of how to use a keyboard to [browse the repository and download an asset](https://youtu.be/K3dgqMRQJys).